Inspirational Quotations #175

 Call for Action: Get to Know People

 Getting to know and caring for people is the foundation of great relationships, both in our personal and professional lives.
-We know little about the people we interact with on a daily basis — often, we know nothing beyond their first and last names, and their functional responsibilities.
+We know little about the people we interact with on a daily basis—often, we know nothing beyond their first and last names, and their functional responsibilities.

 Here are seven fundamental steps to help know people.

-• Connecting with People and Building Relationships Most people are enthusiastic about sharing their stories — of where they grew up, their life-experiences, travels, hobbies, interests, or children.
+• Most people are enthusiastic about sharing their stories—of where they grew up, their life-experiences, travels, hobbies, interests, or children.
 Depending on the level of acquaintance, gauge whether a specific person would be comfortable with talking about himself/herself.

 • Consider asking open-ended questions.
 Initial questions can focus on a favourite sport, travel or school/career history.

 • A person’s desk may provide clues for conversation starters.
 Some people have pictures of kids, pets or their hometown.
 Others have memorabilia from a sports team they support or their school.
 Some others have plaques from the awards and recognitions they won.
-People are keen to talk about these interests — they are great topics to start conversations on.
+People are keen to talk about these interests—they are great topics to start conversations on.

-• Connecting with and Caring for People Listen carefully.
+• Listen carefully.
 Make a mental note of the details the person provides.

 • Relate to the other person’s stories and share your experiences.
 This helps the other person to get to know you too.